Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/11 - Securing Deployments/README.md

 1. An exercise that covers the following operations:
   - Setting up hooks to scan for secure credentials/token before code is checked in to a repo
-  - Ensuring credentials for production systems are stored in a secure vault and restrict access to it
+  - Ensuring credentials for production systems are stored in a secure vault and restricting access to it
   - Isolating security credentials/tokens for all different environments
   - Putting together tools to monitor and analyze system logs for suspicious activities
-  - Running processes with the least required set of permissions to prevent priviledge escalation
+  - Running processes with the least required set of permissions to prevent privilege escalation
-  - Setting up and configure ssh daemon for private key authentication
+  - Setting up and configuring ssh daemon for private key authentication
   - Applying OS security patches to a system
   - Defining firewall rules to control access to the machine
   - Logging all connections to deployed machines